Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid-namespaces/README.md

 );
 ```

-`EventGridReceiverClient` is used receiving events to an Event Grid.
+`EventGridReceiverClient` can be used for receiving events from an Event Grid.
 You can initialize it as:

 ```js
 const eventGridReceiverClient = new EventGridReceiverClient(